 Frequently Asked Questions

-concerning all kind of questions we encountered with regard to spatial data analysis and software
+concerning all kinds of questions we encountered about spatial data analysis and software

 Frequent Questions about Earth Observation Application:

-Below we try to add some FAQ concerning Earth Observation but of course they cannot cover a full course or even a full M.Sc. program.
+Below we add some FAQs concerning Earth observation, but of course, they cannot cover an entire course or even a complete M.Sc. program.
 However, we try to add all crucial information.

 Frequent Questions about Earth Observation software:

-Various EO software solution exist either GUI or CLI based.
+Various Earth observation software solution exist either GUI or CLI based.
 We focus on open-source solutions to facilitate its wide application without licensing limitations.